STM32 Timer Synchronization in Slave Trigger Mode

 As illustrated in the example above, TIM2 is configured as the slave timer and its counter was paused at a count value of 45.
 At this point, the counter is not progressing because it is waiting for the trigger input.
 When TIM1, acting as the master timer, generates an Update Event (UEV), that event serves as the trigger signal.
 Immediately after receiving this trigger, TIM2 resumes counting from 45 and continues incrementing normally.

-It is important to clearly understand one key behavior of Trigger Mode:
+It is important to clearly understand one key behaviour of Trigger Mode:

 This makes Trigger Mode different from Reset Mode, where the counter would restart from zero upon receiving a trigger.